davejmacm/BucketList-lab/README copy.md

-# Games Hub
+# Bucket List

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Bucket List is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started